Explorer 55: Extreme Solar UV Monitor (ESUM)

 The Extreme Solar Ultraviolet Monitor (ESUM) experiment made absolute broadband spectro-radiometric measurements of the solar EUV flux from 200 A to Lyman-alpha at 1216 A and made precise measurements of the temporal variability.
 The instrument consisted of two identical windowless EUV photodiodes with aluminum oxide cathodes and a filter wheel containing two sets of unbacked metallic filters (aluminum, tin, indium) and an open position.
 A visible light diode measured the pinhole transmittance of the filters to determine the white light background.
 The tilt angle of the instrument relative to the +Z spacecraft axis was optimized for the maximum viewing time of the Sun in both spinning and despun spacecraft modes.
-The instrument field of view was 60°.
+The instrument's field of view was 60°.
 The nominal bandwidths in Angstroms for 50% of the signal were 270 to 550, 570 to 584, 800 to 935, and 1216 A.

 Neutral Atmosphere Composition (NACE)

 This experiment measured in situ the spatial distribution and temporal changes of the concentrations of the neutral atmospheric species.
 In addition, new insight into in situ measurement techniques was obtained from comparisons of these measurements with those obtained from other onboard experiments; namely, open source spectrometer (1975-107A-07), solar EUV spectrometer (1975-107A-06), and atmospheric density accelerometer (1975-107A-02).
 The mass-spectrometer sensor had a gold-plated stainless steel thermalizing chamber and ion source, a hyperbolic rod quadrupole analyzer, and an off-axis electron multiplier.
-When operating in the "normal" format, the analyzer measured all masses in the range 1 to 44 atomic mass units with emphasis on hydrogen, helium, oxygen, nitrogen and argon.
+When operating in the "normal" format, the analyzer measured all masses in the range of 1 to 44 atomic mass units with emphasis on hydrogen, helium, oxygen, nitrogen and argon.
 Another format was optimized for minor constituent studies of gas species in the measured range.
 Spatial resolution was determined primarily by the mode of spacecraft operation.
-In orbit, the presealed spectrometer was opened, and the atmospheric constituents passed through a knife-edged orifice into the thermalization chamber and ion source.
+In orbit, the pre-sealed spectrometer was opened, and the atmospheric constituents passed through a knife-edged orifice into the thermalization chamber and ion source.
 Selected ions left the quadrupole analyzer through a weak focusing lens and were accelerated into an electron multiplier, where they were turned 90° to strike the first dynode.
-The spectrometer had a resolution of better than 1 unit for all masses between 1 and 44, and the measurement system had a planned dynamic range of approximately 1.E8.
+The spectrometer had a resolution of better than 1 unit for all masses between 1 and 44, and the measurement system had a planned dynamic range of approximately 100,000,000.
 There was provision for the instrument orifice to be covered during spacecraft thruster operations.